Thomas Jones (artist)

 Thomas Jones (26 September 1742 – 29 April 1803) was a Welsh landscape painter.
 He was a pupil of Richard Wilson and was best known in his lifetime as a painter of Welsh and Italian landscapes in the style of his master.
 However, Jones's reputation grew in the 20th century when more unconventional works by him, not originally intended for exhibition, came to light.
-Most notable among these is a series of views of Naples which he painted from 1782 to 1783.
+Most notable among these is a series of small views of details of ordinary buildings in Naples which he painted from 1782 to 1783.
 By breaking with the conventions of classical landscape painting in favour of direct observation, they look forward to the work of Camille Corot and the Barbizon School in the 19th century.

+He came from a gentry family, and inherited the estates in 1787, after which he mostly lived in Wales, and seems to have painted little.
 His autobiography, Memoirs of Thomas Jones of Penkerrig, went unpublished until 1951 but is now recognised as an important source of information on the 18th-century art world.